QUICK TRAIL FACTS

 - Trail Mileage: Many miles

 - Sights: bogs, marsh, streams, lakes, forest

-Almost one-third of this refuge “is for animals,” according the park ranger who told us that humans aren’t allowed to swim in any of the water bodies.
-While I didn’t see too much wildlife, except for beautiful geese (I think I walk too loudly and talk too much), I did enjoy the real feeling of wilderness you feel here.
+Almost one-third of this refuge “is dedicated for animals,” according to the park ranger who also told us that humans aren’t allowed to swim in any of the ponds, lakes, or streams with the refuge borders.
+While I didn’t see too much wildlife, except for beautiful geese (I think I walk too loudly), I did enjoy the real feeling of wilderness here.

-The highlights in the refuge are the various water bodies: Mullen Meadow, Conic Lake, Cranberry Lake, etc. The refuge is part of a migratory route for many bird species, like waterfowl, wading birds, shorebirds, songbirds, and birds of prey.
+The highlights in the refuge are the various ponds and lakes: Mullen Meadow, Conic Lake, Cranberry Lake, etc. The refuge is part of a migratory route for many bird species, including waterfowl, wading birds, shorebirds, songbirds, and birds of prey.

 Directions: Refuge footpaths can be accessed from both Charlotte Road and Route 191.
 Everything is very well marked.
 To get to the refuge headquarters, where rangers can provide hiking info and maps, turn onto Headquarters Road from Charlotte Road and follow the sign to the refuge headquarters.
 The road continues past the HQ to a parking area with restrooms.
 You can pick up the longer walking trails here if you go past the closed gate, and walk straight for about a half a mile down Headquarters Road, past Mullen Meadow.